Skip to content

 For more information, see Set up Application Default Credentials for Google Cloud.

-• Set the GOOGLE_CLOUD_PROJECT, GOOGLE_CLOUD_LOCATION, and GOOGLE_GENAI_USE_VERTEXAI environment variables.
+• Set the GOOGLE_CLOUD_PROJECT and GOOGLE_CLOUD_LOCATION environment variables.
 In the following methods, replace YOUR_PROJECT_ID and YOUR_PROJECT_LOCATION with the relevant values for your project:

 • You can temporarily set these environment variables in your current shell session using the following commands: